 The standards of attire apply to all 4-H Horse Shows.
+Judges have the option to adjust rules due to conditions.

-Properly worn ASTM/SEI approved headgear is strongly recommended for the exhibitors in any and all events and any time the rider is mounted.
+Properly worn ASTM/SEI (American Society for Testing and Materials/Safety Equipment Institute) approved headgear is strongly recommended for the exhibitors in any and all events and any time the rider is mounted.